A free industry-led accelerator programme for disabled and neurodivergent creative talent, now in it’s 3rd year.

 Creative Equals Disabled Creatives programme

-This is a FREE 15-day programme, split over 4 weeks (with a 5 day break in between) for up to 20 creatives from across the UK who are disabled, neurodivergent, or who live with mental health or chronic health conditions.
+This is a FREE 15-day programme, split over 4 weeks (with a 5 day break in between) for up to 20 disabled and neurodivergent creative talent.

 Join us and you’ll gather the tools, knowledge and support to develop your career in the creative field, and discover bridges into the creative industry.

-The programme is open to anyone who is disabled, neurodivergent, or lives with a mental health or chronic condition who has previously worked or studied as a creative in the advertising, marketing or design industry.
+The programme is open to disabled and neurodivergent creative talent who have previously worked or studied as a creative in the advertising, marketing or design industry.
 This could include roles such as art director, copywriter, content creator, graphic designer or similar.

 There are four sections to the programme: